iwhillock/Atmos/README.md

 ### COMPATIBILITY
 - Works only with MacOS.
 Tested with Apple Silicon, MacOS 15.6.1, November 2025.
 ### INSTALLATION
 - Download the folder and add it to where your Max4Live devices are stored.
-Make sure that this directory is in your Max File Preferences with Subfolder enabled to ensure all the proper codes are loaded.
+Make sure that this directory is in your Max File Preferences with Subfolder enabled to ensure all the proper external recources are loaded.

 ----
 ### NAMING